sifis-home/wp2-documents/wp2-deliverable-2.1/software-assessment.md

 Mutation and Fuzz Testing can be used for improving the effectiveness of software test cases and the coverage.

 In Mutation Testing, some source code statements are changed (mutated) to check if the test cases can find errors in the source code.
-The goal of Mutation Testing is to ensure the quality of test cases in terms of robustness that it should fail the mutated source code.
-Parveen et al. [@parveen] presented an automated framework to evaluate taint flow analysis tools in the domain of IoT (Internet of things) apps.
+Mutation Testing aims to ensure the quality of test cases in terms of robustness that it should fail the mutated source code.
+Mutation Testing can be applied to many domains, including IoT.
+Parveen et al. [@parveen] presented an automated framework that applies the mutation testing paradigm in the domain of IoT (Internet of things) apps.

 Fuzz Testing is a software testing technique of putting invalid or random data (called FUZZ) into a software system to discover coding errors and security loopholes.
 The purpose of fuzz testing is inserting data using automated or semi-automated techniques and testing the system for various exceptions like system crashing or failure of built-in code.
 As described by Kumar et al. in [@kumar] fuzzy techniques aim to reduce the number of test cases so that it is possible to achieve more efficient and accurate results.
 Fuzzy clustering is a class of algorithms for cluster analysis.
 The allocation of similar test cases is done to clusters that would help find out redundancy incorporated by test cases.